Last Updated on

 Young Warren Buffet with small capital was used to do the same with his Graham-dodd style value investing enabling him to ride the full secondary trends often.

-These are daily fluctuations and mainly are concerned of the day traders who attempt to make money on a daily basis.
+These are daily fluctuations and mainly are concerns of the day traders who attempt to make money on a daily basis.

 As time goes by these trends may become the secondary reaction when continued for at least a week or so.